 Command or Action Purpose Step 1 enable level Logs in to a specified privilege level.
-Example: Device> enable 15 In I the example, Level 15 is privileged EXEC mode.
-For level , the range is 0 to 15.
-Step 2 disable level Example: Device# disable 1 Exits to a specified privilege level.
-In the example, Level 1 is user EXEC mode.
-For level , the range is 0 to 15.
+Example: InI the example, Level 15 is privileged EXEC mode.
+Device> enable 15 For level , the range is 0 to 15.
+Step 2 disable level Exits to a specified privilege level.
+Example: In the example, Level 1 is user EXEC mode.
+Device# disable 1 For level , the range is 0 to 15.